 The Bodhisatta did not see his wife again, and he grew weary and ashamed of his kitchen work – rising early to cut firewood, wash dishes, cook rice gruel, etc.; all tasks that are beneath a king.
 But because of his passionate love for his wife, he continued.
 Once day he saw his wife’s servant walking by the kitchen and he promised to fix her hunchback and give her a gold necklace if she arranged for him to talk to his wife.
 She agreed to make it happen.
 Back at the palace, the servant sang the Bodhisatta’s praises in an attempt to arrange a meeting, but this only enraged his wife and she would not do it.

 “If only your husband were here now,” the queen lamented to her daughter, “he could defeat all seven kings.”
 Only then did she reveal that the Bodhisatta was actually in their city.
-The king and queen assumed their daughter was speaking nonsense from her fear of death, but she pointed him out working in the kitchen, explaining the suffering the Bodhisatta had been putting himself through in order to win her back, and her hunchbacked servant confirmed it was true.
+The king and queen assumed their daughter was speaking nonsense from her fear of death, but she pointed him out working in the kitchen and explained the suffering the Bodhisatta had been putting himself through in order to win her back.
+Her servant confirmed it was true.
 The king rebuked his daughter for keeping this secret from him and sent her out to beg forgiveness from the Bodhisatta for her terrible behavior and ask him to help save the kingdom.

 The Bodhisatta saw his wife approaching and poured water onto the ground all around him so she had to grovel in mud.
 She dropped down to the ground to kiss his feet and apologized, promising to never do him wrong again if he saved her life.
 He told her he had no anger in his heart toward her and vowed to capture her enemies.
 He got a shave and a haircut, dressed up in his royal splendor, and mounted a trained war elephant.
 With his wife riding behind him, the Bodhisatta led the army out the east gate and rounded up all seven kings as their soldiers fled in fear at the sight of him.